malinirs/libft/README.md

 Turn in files: *.c, libft.h, Makefile

-Part 1 - Libc functions
+Part 1 - Libc functions.
 You must re-code the following functions.
 These function do not need any external functions:

 • isalpha